Toyota Maintenance: Cost, Plans and Service Schedule

 While your car insurance can protect you from repair bills after a collision or vandalism, it won’t help if your Toyota breaks down on its own.
 That’s what a warranty is for.
 New Toyotas come with three years or 36,000 miles of bumper-to-bumper warranty coverage and five years or 60,000 miles of powertrain coverage.
 You shouldn’t have to pay anything if a covered part breaks during your warranty period.

 However, once your factory warranties end, you are responsible for paying the parts and labor costs for any repairs, and these costs can be higher than you might expect.
-For example, replacing the head gasket in the 2020 RAV4 we mentioned earlier can cost $3,929 to $4,824, according to RepairPal.
+For example, replacing the head gasket in a RAV4 can cost $3,283 to $4,483, according to RepairPal.
 It’s entirely possible that you may never need such an expensive repair on your Toyota, but it’s helpful to have a plan in place in case you do.

 » MORE: Pros and cons of extended auto warranties